EN

 This will choose a different point for each layer, making the seam less noticeable at the cost of a less smooth surface (small zits scattered across the surface).

 It makes little sense to use Random seam position on models with corners/sharp edges, it's much better to use Nearest or Aligned in such cases.
-On the other hand, when printing cylindrical shapes without any sharp edges, Random seam position is a viable option.
+On the other hand, when printing cylindrical shapes without any sharp edges, the Random seam position is a viable option.

 Rear